The top 10 attractions in Nha Trang

 Suoi Do pagoda

-Suoi Do Pagoda is a 50-year-old temple that was built in honour of Quan Am, the Goddess of Mercy.
+Suoi Do Pagoda is a 50-year-old temple that was built in honor of Quan Am, the Goddess of Mercy.
 It is believed that a young girl claimed to have seen the goddess while playing with her friends at the nearby stream.
-Set atop a mountain, it takes about 200 steps to reach the pagoda, where you’ll be greeted with panoramic views of paddy fields, banana plantations, and neighbouring hills.
+Set atop a mountain, it takes about 200 steps to reach the pagoda, where you’ll be greeted with panoramic views of paddy fields, banana plantations, and neighboring hills.
 The pagoda is a 30-minute drive from Nha Trang.
 Due to its hidden locale, it’s best to join a tour or ask locals for directions.
-Do note that wheelchair facilities are not available here, so travellers with physical disabilities may find it challenging to visit.
+Do note that wheelchair facilities are not available here, so travelers with physical disabilities may find it challenging to visit.

 10. Hon Khoi Salt Fields

 The Hon Khoi Salt Fields are some of the most unique tourist destinations in Nha Trang, where female workers harvest mounts of natural salt from shallow fields between the months of January and June.
-It is an hour’s drive from Nha Trang city centre, and you can find these salt fields along the way to Doc Let Beach.
+It is an hour’s drive from Nha Trang city center, and you can find these salt fields along the way to Doc Let Beach.
 Thanks to Vietnam's extensive coastline, salt production is a thriving industry in Nha Trang, generating about 737,000 tonnes every year.
 Hon Khoi Salt Fields are also popular spots for photography, where visitors can capture great views of the salt mountains and locals carrying heavy baskets across the fields.

 With Vietnam vacation packages, you will have the best opportunity to explore all interesting destinations in Nha Trang.
 Let's come and experience with us!